Jarzka/stylefy/README.md

 ## Style caching (frontend)

-stylefy supports style caching for styles generated on the frontend.
-The styles can be cached in HTML5 local storage.
+stylefy supports style caching for styles generated on the frontend via HTML5 local storage.
 The converted CSS code is added into local storage and loaded from there when the page is reloaded.

 As from version 1.7.0, caching with local storage is turned on by default.
 Caching can speed up the style generation a lot, so it is recommended to keep it on at least in the production environment.